 What Is an FBI Background Check?

-An FBI background check is a thorough investigation carried out by the Federal Bureau of Investigation to gather information about an individual’s criminal history and other pertinent records.
+FBI background check is a thorough investigation carried out by the Federal Bureau of Investigation to gather information about an individual’s criminal history and other pertinent records.
+The FBI report, also known as the FBI Identity History Summary, is the official document used for international purposes.
+FBI background check requests can be made via the FBI’s electronic portal or through an approved channeler, with a typical fee range of $18 to $30 depending on submission method.
 This process entails searching various databases and sources to determine if the person has any criminal convictions, arrests, or outstanding warrants.
 The main purpose of an FBI background check is to provide accurate and reliable information for employment purposes, immigration, security clearances, or other legal requirements.
 It should be noted that an FBI background check differs from other types of background checks as it involves a more comprehensive and extensive search.

 What Is a Standard FBI Background Check?